javelit/docs/README.md

 ### Add a new docstring to the API Reference

 Any time a new version of Streamlit is released, the docstrings stored in `python/streamlit.json` have to be updated by running `make docstrings` .
-This will build the necessary Docker image, and update the file with the documentation for the latest release on PyPi.
+This will build the necessary Docker image, and update the file with the documentation from the latest release on PyPi.

 If you need to regenerate all function signatures, across all versions, delete the content in `python/streamlit.json`, leaving the file in place, and run `make docstrings`.
 This will systematically install each version of streamlit, and generate the necessary function signatures in `streamlit.json`.